Kelvur/my-config/guides/git_config.md

 ## Reason

 You had to add some configuration to git as user and email.
-This guide will show how to have multiple git configurations for diferent folders and subfolders.
+This guide will show how to have multiple git configurations for different folders and subfolders.
 However, exists a more simple way if you has the same configuration for all the projects, just adding a global configuration.

 ## How To